Home » Environment » Appiko Movement

 History of Appiko Movement

-Background of Appiko Movement
+Background of the Appiko Movement

-• Soil erosion and water depletion.
+• Soil erosion and water depletion

 Objectives of Appiko Movement